Skip to content

 Who created the character Vega in Street Fighter II?

-When did Vega first appear in the Street Fighter series?
+When did Vega become a playable character in Street Fighter II: Champion Edition?